let's talk about A.B.U.S.E.

 How ‘being yourself’ can inspire or help others?

 I was thinking if I could do something for the school director who I suspected was in an abusive relationship with her husband for a very long time.
-I knew I was stronger than her and could address the elephant in the room without guilt.
+I knew I was stronger than her and more able to address "the elephant in the room" without guilt or shame.
 Then I dropped the idea of saving her.
-Saving her is not my responsibility.
-Shifting the focus from my trauma to hers would have resulted in me not dealing with my feelings thus delaying the process of my healing.
-Soon after that, I realised, that speaking up and setting boundaries was enough for me to open her eyes and inspire her toward change.
-Vulnerability is strength.
+Saving her was not my responsibility.
+Shifting my focus to her trauma would have distracted me from addressing my own feelings and delayed my healing.
+Instead, I recognized that being myself—standing up for my worth and setting clear boundaries—was a powerful act in itself.
+By modeling self-respect and courage, I showed her that change is possible.
+Vulnerability, often mistaken for weakness, is a profound source of strength.
+It’s the bridge that connects us to others on a human level.
+This realization freed me from the burden of fixing someone else's life.

 I feel like the divine uses me to create some kind of a tower moment in other people’s lives like it was part of my purpose or something.

-I remember before the incident I had felt some kind of a conflict was stirring in the background.
-I picked up on something in the environment that made me unsettled.
-That went on for a couple of weeks.
-Something has changed in the vibration and it was hard because I couldn’t see tangible results of why I felt this.
-Then I started to have a new adult student of whom I sensed an aggressive streak, and he admitted that he had used to be a fighter.
-Also, Ayahuasca and Kambo were probably still working in me, clearing my energetic/ astral field and re-aligning me with my soul purpose.
-So I believe that there were invisible signs leading up to this tower moment at the language school.
+- I remember that before the incident, I had a sense that some kind of conflict was brewing in the background.
+I picked up on something in the environment that made me feel unsettled, and this feeling persisted for a couple of weeks.
+Something in the energy around me had shifted, and it was challenging because there were no tangible signs to explain why I felt this way.
+Then, I started teaching a new adult student, and I sensed an aggressive streak in him.
+He even admitted that he had been a fighter in the past.

 How to bounce back abusive/ narcissistic attacks?